Hybrid Diffusion for Simultaneous Symbolic and Continuous Planning: Experimental Evaluation

 \paragraph{\model allows for, and respects conditioning} In addition to the dramatic performance gain of our method, the inclusion of modeling symbolic plans allows for many practical ways of conditional sampling.
 For example, the discrete variable diffusion process enables us to specify only parts of the symbolic plan while keeping the rest masked, as the model is trained to encounter partially masked symbolic plans during training.
 This allows for a more fine-grained conditioning functionality than traditional language-conditioning, which accepts only complete sentences.

-However, this conditioning is effective only if the planner respects it and exhibits high adherence to it.
+\looseness=-1 However, this conditioning is effective only if the planner respects it and exhibits high adherence to it.
 We therefore evaluate all methods on whether they respect the given conditioning and find that the design choices in \model are crucial for allowing successful conditioning.
 To systematically test the plan adherence of \model compared to baselines, we construct a variant of the \textit{Tool Use} task.
 For all methods, we condition on a partially unmasked symbolic sequence ending with stacking the red block as the last block.
 If the planner adheres to this, the red block will be on top of the tower.
 To explicitly check for adherence, we modify the reward function to return $1$ if all the blocks are stacked \textit{and} the red block is on the top of the others.
 This allows us to measure the probability of the red block being on top if all blocks are stacked, a measure we call \textit{conditional plan coherence}.
 For instance, using unconditional sampling, experiments show that all methods put the red on top with $30$-$35\%$ probability, given that they succeed in stacking all blocks.
 Figure \ref{fig:red_on_top} shows the result of this experiment.
 The conditional coherence for all methods shows that \model significantly outperforms the baselines when tasked to respect the conditioning.
 Note that Diffuser is left out since it does not allow for any symbolic conditioning.
 This experiment demonstrates that our design choices are crucial for respecting the conditioning with a high probability, as baselines naively incorporating the symbolic plan do not adhere to it at all, rendering conditioning ineffective.